PoulinConsulting/assignment-operator/assignment-operator.md

 for i,value in enumerate(values):
    ...
 ```
 Why does it have two variables, and how are they being set?
 This article answers that question and many more.
-I wrote it in two parts.
+I wrote it in two parts

 * First, you'll see how Python's `=` operator iterates over complex data structures.